PASTAplus/content-x/templates/resources/iam.md

 ### Working with API Access Keys

 An API Access Key is a secret identifier used in exchange for an EDI authentication token.
-It carries the exact same privileges as signing in with your personal identity provider—making it a sensitive credential that must be protected.
+It carries the exact same privileges as signing in with your personal identity provider — making it a sensitive credential that must be protected.

 #### Key Features and Differences